 The lens boasts plenty of travel photography possibilities thanks to its impressive portability and great design.
 Optically, expect to capture clear, sharp, and vivid images at every focal length, though you may encounter some softening toward the image corners.

-The Sony 18-105mm f/4 is an excellent everyday travel photography lens designed for general use; while not a superzoom, the lens spans an impressive 5.8x zoom range from ultra-wide to short telephoto.
-It works especially well for street photography and even landscapes, where you can zoom in and out to frame shots accordingly.
+While not a superzoom, the lens spans an impressive 5.8x zoom range from ultra-wide to short telephoto.
+It works especially well for street photography and even landscapes, where you can zoom in and out to frame shots accordingly, though it’s certainly a capable portrait and architecture lens, as well.

-Autofocus is smooth and quiet; the lens also boasts Optical SteadyShot technology, which reduces camera shake and prevents blur when working handheld in low light.
-The lens is a Sony pro-quality lens, yet despite the excellent image and build quality, it’s surprisingly affordable.
+Autofocus is smooth and quiet, plus the lens also boasts Optical SteadyShot technology, which reduces camera shake and prevents blur when working handheld in low light.
+The f/4 maximum aperture isn’t ideal for shooting in the dark, but it’s not terrible, either, and even serious shooters will manage to make do.
+Finally, the lens is a Sony pro-quality lens, yet despite the excellent image and build quality, it’s surprisingly affordable, so it’s a good pick for serious photographers who are on a budget.

 The Sony E 18-135mm f/3.5-5.6 OSS is an impressive all-around lens for travel photography; use it to photograph landscapes, architecture, people, and even (at 135mm) the occasional wildlife.
 Note that the lens is compatible with Sony’s E-mount APS-C mirrorless cameras but will not give great results on Sony full-frame models.

-One of the lens’s key features is the built-in OSS (Optical SteadyShot) technology, great for low-light handholding.
+One of the lens’s key features is the built-in OSS (Optical SteadyShot) technology, which is great for low-light handholding.
 And if you frequently capture detail shots, you’ll love the short minimum focusing distance.
 The 18-135mm is lightweight and compact, too, which makes it perfect for the amateur photographer in search of a first travel photography lens.
+You can easily store it in a backpack or bag, and thanks to its small size, you can leave it on your camera for days of shooting and you’ll hardly even notice.

-If you’re a Fujifilm shooter, then look no further; the XF 18-135mm f/3.5-5.6 is one of the best travel lenses available for Fujifilm camera users.
+If you’re a Fujifilm shooter, then look no further; the XF 18-135mm f/3.5-5.6 is one of the best travel lenses on the market, and it’s certainly an outstanding option for Fujifilm camera users.
 It’s great for capturing a wide range of travel subjects, from landscapes and cityscapes to wildlife and people, while the 5-stop image stabilization will keep you shooting crisp handheld shots in low light.

 You can get in close to your subjects thanks to a short minimum focusing distance (always handy for detail shots).
-And solid weather resistance, not to mention impressive image quality, are both welcome features of this amazing travel lens.
+And solid weather resistance, not to mention impressive image quality, are both welcome features of this amazing lens.
+As with a number of other models on this list, the variable maximum aperture is somewhat limiting, and the lens is on the expensive side, but the great optics and useful focal length range make this handy lens our favorite Fuji pick.

 If you’re a Panasonic shooter, then this 12-60mm f/2.8-4 lens is one of the best travel lenses you can buy; it delivers a superb focal-length range on Four Thirds cameras, spanning from 24mm to 120mm.
 You’ll get plenty of travel photography opportunities, and you can expect to capture breathtaking wide landscapes, standard street shots, and even mid-telephoto portraits.
 Thanks to the telephoto reach on the long end, you can even zoom in to highlight specific features, or you can hunt for architectural abstracts and the like.